mintlu8/bevy-rectray-ui/book/src/chapter_3.md

 These are the components used in the core pipeline.

-## AoUI
+## Aoui

-`AoUI` is a marker component that enables our render pipeline.
+`Aoui` is a marker component that enables our render pipeline.

 ## Transform2D